onewelcome/identity-cloud-documentation/docs/oauth-vs-oidc.md

 # OAuth 2.0 and OpenID Connect Overview

-To decide which authentication flow is best for you based on the type of application that you are building, you first need to understand OAuth 2.0 and OpenID Connect and how you can implement these two flows using the Onegini Identity Cloud.
+To decide which authentication flow is best for you based on the type of application that you are building, you first need to understand OAuth 2.0 and OpenID Connect and how you can implement these two flows using the OneWelcome Identity Cloud.

 ## OAuth 2.0 vs OpenID Connect